GLOBAL MARKETS-Stocks edge up as inflation data dims policy risk, oil jumps

 US CPI expected to hit 7%https://tmsnrt.rs/3qhYPiF

-(Additional reporting by Tom Westbrook in Sydney and Saikat Chatterjee, Dhara Ranasinghe and Sujata Rao in London; editing by Bernadette Baum)
+(Additional reporting by Tom Westbrook in Sydney and Saikat Chatterjee, Dhara Ranasinghe and Sujata Rao in London; editing by Bernadette Baum and Alex Richardson)

 ((carolyn.cohn@thomsonreuters.com))